 Until the end of 2017, the site was administered with the Macromedia Dreamweaver 8 (Adobe) program.

 System from 2007 to 2009:

-They are camouflaged by a black bag or a piece of cardboard, the LEDs are off.
+At that time, two USB cameras were used to film the Falcons.
+They were camouflaged by a black bag or a piece of cardboard, the LEDs had to be extinguished.

-The program ‘ VisionGS Business Edition-v 1.50 Final ‘ is used to send the video of the Falcons live on the Internet.
+The program ‘ VisionGS Business Edition-v 1.50 Final ‘ was used to relay images from webcams to the OVH server which itself allowed to display the nest live on the website.

 Webcam Features: Mega pixel 1.3 sensor, video capture up to 640 * 480, Price: 50 euros